-Cataracts are the leading cause of vision loss in the United States, according to the Centers for Disease Control and Prevention.
+According to the Centers for Disease Control and Prevention, cataracts are the leading cause of vision loss in the United States.
 They typically develop after age 55, but younger patients can be affected as well, including some infants at birth.
 About 18% of Americans aged 40 or older (more than 25 million people) have a cataract in one or both eyes.

 However, there are steps you can take at each stage to help.
 Being proactive about the health of your eyes is key.

 What is the First Sign of Cataracts?

 In each eye, you have a very thin lens behind your pupil and iris.
 The lens operates as a camera lens would; it focuses on what you see, monitors the amount of light to let in, and transitions between near and far vision as you change your view.
 The lens is made of protein, and when you get older, some of that protein can begin clinging to the lens, clouding small areas of your vision and making it harder for the eye to focus properly.
 This is a cataract beginning to form.

 Over time, it grows larger, makes it harder and harder to see clearly, and can affect one or more areas of your vision.

 Early symptoms of a cataract forming can be any of the following, according to the National Eye Institute:

 - Your vision seems cloudy, fuzzy or blurry

 - You notice more glare from lamps, bright sunlight or headlights.
 You might also begin to see a “halo” around the lights

 - You experience double or multiple vision in one eye (this tends to happen in the earlier stages)